This section has been updated following changes made on 1 April 2026.

 • no pay at all

-You will continue to pay your basic LGPS contributions on any pay that you receive while you are off sick.
+You will only pay LGPS contributions on the pay you actually receive while you are off sick.
 If you are on unpaid sick leave, you will not pay any contributions.

 Visit the LGPS website to see an example of how your employer works out assumed pensionable pay.

-You will continue to pay your basic LGPS contributions on any pay that you receive while you are on leave.
-If you are on unpaid leave, you will not pay any contributions.
+You continue to pay basic LGPS contributions on any pay you receive during relevant child-related leave.

 Keep in Touch (KIT) and Shared Parental Leave in Touch (SPLIT) days